sayandweep/diary/README.md

 # Sayandweep
-How we are living with some Banch#ds. see my daily fucking diary here saynwas.github.io
+How we are living with some Banch#ds. see my daily fucking diary here.